coq/ceps/text/010-econstr.md

 its body in the term.

-In theory, apart for very specific cases, evar-wearing terms should be considered equivalent when they have the safe ENF.
+In theory, apart for very specific cases, evar-wearing terms should be considered equivalent when they have the same ENF.
 We call functions that respect the equivalence insensitive.
 The problem is that most of the functions from the codebase are not insensitive, because they rely on `Constr` generic accessor to observe the shape of a term.